omkensey/boundary-couch/README.md

 ## Important notes

+* If things look a little scattershot organizationally, I can only -- SQUIRREL!
 * This demo architecture is *not production-ready*.
 Do not use it in a production scenario and *DO NOT* store any sensitive information in it.
 Treat it as completely disposable.
 Most notably:
   * Nothing is TLS-enabled (except the Boundary-to-Boundary traffic that Boundary does this for automatically), to enable easily inspecting traffic flows should you wish to.
   * Vault is run in dev mode; if the Vault service is restarted after the environment is stood up, all Vault key data will be lost and you will need to manually reset (or just destroy and recreate).